The best hotels in Puno

 It's not for a one-night stay.
 Two nights minimum makes sense here, and the all-inclusive structure means your total trip cost isn't as shocking as the nightly rate looks.
 If you're already spending money on a Titicaca trip, this is the one splurge that doesn't feel like wasted cash.

-Puno's best neighborhoods
+Puno's best hotel regions

 City Center is where most visitors should base themselves: you're walking distance from the Plaza de Armas, the port, and the best restaurants on Jiron Lima.
 If lake views are your priority, the Lake Shore and Isla Esteves options are worth the premium.